IanMadd/Run_Analysis/README.md

 This project uses data from a study of 30 subjects using activity trackers in Samsung smartphones.
-The smartphones recorded acceleration and gyroscopic motion
+The smartphones recorded acceleration and angular velocity while the subjects performed one of six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING).

-There is one run\_analysis.R file which performs all the operations from importing the data to creating the final dataset.
+The 30 subjects are split into two groups, test and train.
+The run\_analysis.R file takes the data from these two groups and combines them into one file and labels the variables based on the measured features.